 10. Hot Springs Road Trip

-Late fall marks the beginning of the hot springs season in the Eastern Sierra.
+Late fall marks the beginning of the hot spring season in the Eastern Sierra.
 And there are some pretty amazing ones about two hours south of Lake Tahoe, right off HWY 395, making for a great day trip.
 Mammoth, California, about 3 hours south of Lake Tahoe, is another area known for its hot springs.

-Of course, when visiting the eastern sierra hot springs (or any location that I share on this blog), please be respectful of others and leave no trace.
+Of course, when visiting the Eastern Sierra hot springs (or any location that I share on this blog), please be respectful of others and leave no trace.

 CHECK OUT THE VIDEO HERE: